DirtyDabe23/public_Configs_Misc/Win11Instructions.md

 Get-Windows11HardwareReadiness
 ```
 - Review the output, do some googling, and follow the steps required to get compatible.
-- When returns as ready, passing, or with a code '0'
+- When returns as Capable or with a code '0'
 - Enter the following in PowerShell 7
 ```
 function Start-Windows11Upgrade{